rodneyddd/Neural-Network-Development/README.md

 When we have a for loop, where we go through the rest of the layers backwards within it we create a layer object representing the "next layer"

-##### Than we run a CalculateHiddenLayers function that takes in the layer one away from the next layer ,
+##### Than we run a CalculateHiddenLayers function (Layer Class) that takes in the layer one away from the next layer ,
 for ex: in the first loop, that function would take in the output layer and the current hidden layer, or the layer right next to the output layer